-To enter FIPS mode, the Crypto-Officer must follow the procedure outlined in the $\underline{\text{Table 2}}$ below.
+To enter FIPS mode, the Crypto-Officer must follow the procedure outlined in the Table 2 below.

 Step Description 1.
 Log in to the device as default root/root user acting in Crypto-Officer role, through the local console port.
 2. Define PMI (Primary Management Interface) interface and execute device reset to activate PMI.
 3. Verify that the HW version of the module is of a FIPS approved version.
 4. Verify that both firmware image banks contain firmware images, which have been FIPS approved.
 5. Verify successful completion of power-up self-tests 6.
 If more recent FIPS approved Gateway image is available download the image using existing procedures for image download.
 7. If not installed download the Avaya License file with VPN feature activated 8.
 Physically disconnect all network interfaces 9.
 Disable Signaling Encryption (H.248).
 10. Disable Avaya Media Encryption (SRTP, AEA, RTP/AES).
-11. Disable modem interfaces (USB, Console) 12.
+11. Disable modem interfaces (USB, Console), Disable Modem Dial Backup

+Step Description 12.
 Disable the recovery password mechanism 13.
 Disable SSH service.
-14. Configure other module configuration related parameters - VoIP, media, L2 switching, E1/T1.
-15. Determine which interfaces will be used for clear-text data, and which for encrypted data.
-16. Configure additional interfaces including the IP addresses of the interfaces.
-17. Change the password of the default Crypto-Officer.
+14. Disable CNA Test Plug application.
+15. Configure other module configuration related parameters - VoIP, media, L2 switching, E1/T1.
+16. Determine which interfaces will be used for clear-text data, and which for encrypted data.
+17. Configure additional interfaces including the IP addresses of the interfaces.
+18. Change the password of the default Crypto-Officer.
 Define additional operators for Crypto-Officer, User, and Read-Only User roles as required.
 Remove all redundant users.
 For existing users define new CLI and SNMPv3 secrets.
-18. Configure Radius servers (primary/secondary), OSPF router peers, and PPPoE peer.
+19. Configure Radius servers (primary/secondary), OSPF router peers, and PPPoE peer.
 Redundant OSPF peers need to be removed.
 New secret need to be assigned to Radius and PPPoE.
-19. Activate enhanced-security mode.
-20. Define an Access Control list that block packets with IP destination address of any of the module interfaces for the following protocols: TELNET, FTP, TFTP, SNMP.
+20. Activate enhanced-security mode.
+21. Define an Access Control list that block packets with IP destination address of any of the module interfaces for the following protocols: TELNET, FTP, TFTP, SNMP.
 Activate the ACL on the inbound direction of all clear-text interfaces.

-Step Description 21.
-Configure packet forwarding: static routes, dynamic routes learned via RIP and/or OSPF, and policy based routing lists.
-22. Configure IKE: Diffie-Hellman group 2 only (1024bits), HMAC-SHA-1, TDES (or DES for interconnection with legacy systems) and optional PFS parameters.
-23. Configure VPN peers (pre-shared keys).
+22. Configure packet forwarding: static routes, dynamic routes learned via RIP and/or OSPF, and policy based routing lists.
+23. Configure IKE: Diffie-Hellman (group 2, group 5 or group 14), HMAC-SHA-1, AES, TDES (or DES for interconnection with legacy systems) and optional PFS parameters.
+24. Configure VPN peers (pre-shared keys).
 Redundant VPN peers need to be removed.
 For existing peers a new preshared keys need to be assigned.
-24. Configure IPSec transform-sets: HMAC-SHA-1, AES, TDES (or DES for interconnection with legacy systems).
-25. Define IPSec Crypto list(s) that provide encryption rules for traffic that needs protection.
+25. Configure IPSec transform-sets: HMAC-SHA-1, AES, TDES (or DES for interconnection with legacy systems).
+26. Define IPSec Crypto list(s) that provide encryption rules for traffic that needs protection.
 Make sure that packets with IP source address of any of the module interfaces for the following protocols: TELNET, FTP, TFTP, SNMP, are always ESP protected with TDES or AES encryption - null encryption is explicitly is NOT allowed for such flows.
-26. Activate the crypto-list(s) on all cipher-text interfaces.
+27. Activate the crypto-list(s) on all cipher-text interfaces.
 For flows that need to be encrypted even if directed to clear-text interfaces, apply crypto-lists to all interfaces.
-27. Save running config to startup config.
-28. FIPS-140-2 achieved 29.
+28. Save running config to startup config.
+29. FIPS-140-2 achieved 30.
 Re-connect network interfaces.